 Natalie smiled and placed a floppy hat on her head.
 She hopped up off the blanket and grabbed the handlebars of her bike.
-The blanket and baguette were tucked into the little wicker basket in seconds.
+The blanket and baguette were tucked into the little wicker basket in seconds, with the use of Amish Baskets that are sold online for this.
 “Let’s just go back to town and ask them.
 Okay?”

 Margo smiled and grabbed her bike from the other side of the tree.

 I will admit, I had my doubts about this recipe.
 (I also found it hilarious that Food52 is all “It only takes four hours!
 You can do it!” where other places are trying to get recipes down to, like, 10 minutes or less.
 We are not a normal group of people, huh?)

 But anyway BREAD.
 On the scale of leave it to worth it (the leave it category includes croissants and bagels.
 As in, too much work for subpar results at home.
 The worth it category includes ice cream, air popped popcorn and granola.)
 I’m going to go ahead and say WORTH IT.
 These came out truly impressive.
 They were delicious and so professional-looking.
 Which is a shock considering I was bumbling around the kitchen most of the time like some kind of demented French cartoon character.
 BREAD.
 Glorious bread!